Automotive (AUT)

 AUT 122.
 Brakes.
 5 Credits.

 This course is designed to teach students various brake systems and repair.
 Students will study master cylinders, proportioning valves, metering, and disc brake repair and diagnosis.
 Students will learn about power assist units and wheel bearing diagnosis and repair.
 Anti-lock brake systems will be studied and tested as well as brake fluids and brake bleeding.
-Prerequisites: ENG 098, FYE 101, MAT 092 (or corequisite), RDG 098, or placement; AUT 110 (or corequisite).
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement; AUT 110 (or corequisite).
 Fall.

 AUT 123.
 Electrical Systems I. 4.5 Credits.

 This course covers the fundamentals of electricity and magnetism, along with exploring the relationship of volts, ohms, and amps.
 The course will apply these two series, parallel, and series-parallel circuits.
 Semiconductor components such as diodes and transistors will be explored.
 Students will learn to use digital volt-ohm meters and oscilloscopes.
 Battery design and testing will be explored along with starting and charging systems.
-Prerequisites: ENG 098, FYE 101, MAT 092 (or corequisite), RDG 098, or placement; AUT 110 (or corequisite).
+Prerequisites: ENG 098, FYE 101, MAT 092 or MAT 096 (or corequisite), RDG 098, or placement; AUT 110 (or corequisite).
 Fall.

 AUT 124.
 Electrical Systems II.
 4.5 Credits.